KJ5CYM/MBRKill/README.md

 # MBRKill-v1.0
-MBR virus for Windows XP and 7.
+MBR virus for Windows XP.
 Overwrites the bootloader with a funny message.
-MBR means "Master Boot Record."
+MBR viruses are viruses for the master boot record.

 # Usage:
 Build the virus by running mbrkill.bat